fanoush/ds-d6/espruino/DFU/ID130Color/README.md

 [ID130 Color Plus HR](https://fccid.io/2AHFTID130PLUSCOLOR) is NRF52832 based fitness tracker made by  Shenzhen DO Intelligent Technology Co., Ltd.
 It is quite old now (2017) so may be hard to get.
 I got few of them in 2021 in some sale for ~6EUR each.
 Sometimes it can be found on aliexpress/ebay, e.g. [here](https://www.aliexpress.com/item/32907244187.html)

 There are many similar devices by same company and the firmware of all 52832 based ones are based on SDK11 so can be updated without taking apart.

-For initial demo code see code.js
+Most of them are even based on same hardware.
+Later I got [ID133 Color HR](https://fccid.io/2AHFT646) which looks different from outside and the hardware and pinout is same as ID130 with id 645.

 ### Installation ###